Blue Cheer: Legacy

 Blue Cheer is often credited as one of the very earliest pioneers of heavy metal and their version of "Summertime Blues" has been cited as the first heavy metal song.

+Frontman Dickie Peterson recalled his first time hearing the term: "There was a guy in our road crew named Peter Wagner who referred to us as the "Heavy Metal Kids".
+But I think he did that because the Heavy Metal Kids were junkies in William Burroughs' books.
+I don't think he was talking about our music."

 According to Tim Hills in his book, The Many Lives of the Crystal Ballroom, "Blue Cheer was the epitome of San Francisco psychedelia."
 Jim Morrison of The Doors characterized the group as "the single most powerful band I've ever seen" and Eric Clapton defined them as "probably the originators of heavy metal".
 Blue Cheer influenced such late 1970s bands as Hungarian psychedelic hardcore band Galloping Coroners.

 Blue Cheer was also widely recognized as the loudest band ever at the time when they emerged.
 Billy Altman reported that at a 1968 concert the band was "So loud, in fact, that within just a few songs, much of the crowd in the front orchestra section was fleeing."

 Various artists in the grunge movement have paid homage to Blue Cheer, including Melvins vocalist Buzz Osborne and Mudhoney vocalist Mark Arm, who said; "Hearing Blue Cheer [while in college] was almost as important to me as hearing the Stooges for the first time the year before.
 When Mudhoney started up, Blue Cheer was definitely part of our blueprint.”

 "Blue Cheer" was the name of a variety of LSD made by chemist and Grateful Dead patron Owsley Stanley, and the band was probably named after that, although the name existed earlier, as the name of a laundry detergent, after which the LSD variety itself was named.